So what do you say to an angry child?

 Never argue or debate.

 After consistent use, this strategy will save you a TON of time in the future.
 After children learn that arguing with you isn’t going to get them anywhere they will usually divert their attention & energy elsewhere.

 Stand firm.
 You don’t have to “win” you just need to not waver.

-If you’re not familiar with Love & Logic, I highly recommend you check it out.
+If you’re not familiar with Love & Logic, I highly recommend you check out their philosophy on working with angry kids.
 It’s all about setting boundaries while allowing the child to take responsibility for their actions.

 “First ___________, then __________.”

 Using contingent statements, like the ones above, help kids in many ways: